compbiomed-unito/JanusDDG/README.md

 **https://huggingface.co/datasets/bardu98/JanusDDG_training_data/blob/main/data/train_data_docker.tar.gz**

 Unzip the archive in your current project folder.
-You should see a folder named train_data_docker (or similar) appear.
+You should see a folder named train_data_docker appear.

 **2. Pull the Docker Image**